iliatugushi/adjaraArchive/README.md

 _This command will clear all the cache._

+# Configuration
+Configuration files are located in .env file and also in in /config Folder
+---

 # System Structure & Folders

 As system is made on Laravel framework, we have mvc structure.